Thematic map: Choropleth

 A choropleth map shows statistical data aggregated over predefined regions, such as countries or states, by coloring or shading these regions.
 For example, countries with higher rates of infant mortality might appear darker on a choropleth map.
-The summary variable being mapped may be nominal or quantitative, but usually represents a geographic field.
+The summary variable being mapped may be nominal or 67quantitative, but usually represents a geographic field.
 Visual variables filling each region are used to represent each aggregate summary value: hue is commonly used for qualitative variables, such as predominant land use, while lightness is most common for quantitative differences, such as population density.
 Choropleth maps are the most popular form of thematic map due to their intuitive nature, widespread availability of such aggregate statistical data, and GIS data for common regions.
 The loss of information inherent in aggregate information can result in interpretation issues such as the Ecological fallacy and the Modifiable areal unit problem.
 Choropleth maps, in almost all cases, must employ normalized or rate data (such as people per square mile, or disease cases per 100,000) to avoid creating a misleading map.
 This step is often ignored, leading to potentially misleading maps.